ansible-collections/microsoft.ad/docs/docsite/rst/guide_ldap.rst

 The :ref:`microsoft.ad.debug_ldap_client <ansible_collections.microsoft.ad.debug_ldap_client_module>`. action plugin can be used to debug the Ansible host information and its LDAP capabilities.
 It includes details such as:

-* The Python packages related to LDAP that are installed, or import information
+* The Python packages related to LDAP that are installed, or import failure messages if not installed
 * The Kerberos host and credential cache information if the Kerberos extras are installed
 * The SRV lookup information if ``dnspython`` and Kerberos extras are installed